 In my experience, these feelings have led me to better myself.
 Consensual non-monogamy allows us to pinpoint and address our deepest insecurities.

-And in fact, if you are secure in knowing monogamy is right for you, the lessons of consensual non-monogamy can show us that WE ALL experience the painful feelings of insecurity and jealousy, but it’s all in how we handle those feelings.
+And in fact, if you are secure as a monogamous couple, the lessons of a cnm relationship can show us that WE ALL experience the painful feelings of insecurity and jealousy, but it’s all in how we handle those feelings.

 It’s all in how we grow from them.

 That’s why I believe that learning from CNM can be a fabulous highway to personal development.

 What are Some Common Consensual Non-monogamy Scenarios?